pgbackrest/pgbackrest/doc/BLOG.md

     database size: 995.7MB, database backup size: 972.8MB
     repo2: backup size: 943.3KB
 ```
-Block incremental also improves the efficiency of the restore command .
-On repo1 restoring the full backup would require reading the entire 30MB (compressed) `pg_data/base/13427/16501` file, but with block incremental, only 3.MB of blocks are required to restore the file to the full backup.
+Block incremental also improves the efficiency of the restore command.
+For example, on repo1 restoring the full backup would require reading the entire 30.4MB (compressed) `base/13427/16501` file, but with block incremental only 3.MB of blocks are required to restore the file from the full backup.

-!!!
-Avoid long chains of incrementals
+It is best to avoid long chains of incremental backups since they can have a negative impact on restore performance.
+In this case pgBackRest may be forced to pull from many backups to restore a file.

+# Conclusion

+Block incremental and file bundling both help make backup and restore more efficient and they are a powerful combination when used together.
+In general you should consider enabling both on all your repositories, with the caveat that these features are not backward compatible with older versions of pgBackRest.

+# !!!
+NOTES -- IGNORE FOR REVIEW

+!!!SETUP:
+docker exec -it -u postgres doc-pg-primary bash
+rm -rf /var/lib/pgbackrest/*
+mkdir /var/lib/pgbackrest/1
+mkdir /var/lib/pgbackrest/2
+vi /etc/pgbackrest/pgbackrest.conf

+!!!BLOCK DELTA:
 pg_data/base/13427/16501
     size: 832.5MB, repo 30.4MB
     block: size 80KB, map size 74.0KB, checksum size 7B
     block delta:
     reference: 20230520-082438F/pg_data/base/13427/16501.pgbi, read: 86/3.5MB, superBlock: 95/96.2MB, block: 100/7.8MB
     total read: 86/3.5MB, superBlock: 95/96.2MB, block: 100/7.8MB

-# Conclusion